TheGhouls/oct/README.md

 OCT stand for Open Charge Tester and his goal is simple : make a library that give you the tools for writing performances tests on webiste.
 Writing your script for browsing a web site is done with a custon minimal browser, based on lxml.

-If you know multi-mechnanize as well, we use it too, but here we already made some change inside the core, like :
+If you know multi-mechnanize as well, we've started using it for the core, but now we have removed many code from it and added many features like :
 * update render of graphics
 * update command for new projects
 * more information in config file
+* new config file format
-* customisable templates
+* customisable jinja template
 * customisable configuration files
 * new commands
-* new browser replacing mechanize (python3 support)
-* etc...

 Installation
 ------------